dirkroorda/laf-fabric/docs/texts/ETCBC-reference.rst

     (There are one or two cases where the ETCBC transcription distinguishes between accents that are indistiguishable in UNICODE.

-    A *phonetic* transcription is also available, but it has been computed at a later stage, and added as an extra annotation package to the data.
+    A *phonemic* transcription is also available, but it has been computed at a later stage, and added as an extra annotation package to the data.
     This is a *difficult* transcription, since a lot of complicated rules govern the road from spelling to pronunciation, such as qamets gadol versus qatan, schwa mobile versus quiescens, to name but a few.